PiSupply/PiJuice/Hardware/README.md

     * Press will invoke “USER_FUNC3”
     * Release will invoke “USER_FUNC4”

-Default settings can be overridden in "Buttons" tab of PiJuice HAT configuration window.
+Default settings can be overridden in the "Buttons" tab of PiJuice HAT configuration window.
 Check the [software section](https://github.com/PiSupply/PiJuice/blob/master/Software/README.md) for more information.

 #### Special functions

 * Dual long press of SW1 and SW2 for 20 seconds will reset PiJuice HAT configuration to default.
 This applies to the MCU configuration only.
 * Holding pressed SW3 while powering up PiJuice will initiate the bootloader.
 This is used only in cases when ordinary initiation through I2C does not work because of damaged firmware.